garvkhurana/machine-translation-transformer-model/README.md

 # machine-translation-transformer-model

-Got it!
-Here’s a streamlined README template without any code, focusing on the project overview, dataset, and other essential details.

 English to Punjabi Machine Translation Transformer Model Overview
 This repository contains resources for an English-to-Punjabi machine translation model.
 The model leverages the ai4bharat/IndicNER tokenizer for Punjabi sentences and the bert-base-uncased tokenizer for English sentences, built using TensorFlow and Hugging Face's Transformers library.